shiiiiikiiiii/C-Programming--A-Modern-Approach__Answers/README.md

 # C Programming A Modern Approach
-# my own answers that need to code
+# my own answers to questions that need to code